 So, if you try to choose a Shiny Pokémon as part of a bulk transfer, you'll be prevented from doing so.
 If you try to transfer a Shiny Pokémon separately, you'll get a warning.

 When are more Shiny Pokémon coming to Pokémon Go?

 When Pokémon Go announces them!

-OK, fine, just tell me how to catch 'em both!
+OK, fine, just tell me how to catch 'em all!

 - ABC.
 Always be curving.
 Once you can nail Curve Ball every time, you'll get a 1.7x bonus every time.

 - Max out your medals.
 Some are easier to get than others but they consume no resources like Great or Ultra Balls or Razz Berries, so once you get them, that 1.1x to 1.3x is automatically applied each time.